-I have been teaching a writing course since 2010, and in every single semester, students who spent 20 minutes writing or researching for this course every single weekday scored at least an A-.
+In Spring 2022, 77% of the class submitted all assignments and scored B- and above.
+I have been teaching writing courses for twelve years, and in every single semester, students who spent 20 minutes writing or researching for this course every single weekday scored at least an A-.
 I know you can do it too!!